dotnet/csharpstandard/standard/expressions.md

 A member initializer that specifies a collection initializer after the equals sign is an initialization of an embedded collection.
 Instead of assigning a new collection to the field or property, the elements given in the initializer are added to the collection referenced by the field or property.
 The field or property shall be of a collection type that satisfies the requirements specified in [§12.7.11.4](expressions.md#127114-collection-initializers).

-> *Example*:The following class represents a point with two coordinates:
+> *Example*: The following class represents a point with two coordinates:
 > ```csharp
 > public class Point
 > {